 The Fallen Lord knows how the stories are told: an unlikely hero will gather a member of every race and every nation to discover his dark secret and cause his defeat.

 But the Fallen Lord has discovered a new tactic, and has made sure this group can never gather.

 And now Adal, the most unlikely of heroes, an old, world-weary man, must lead those who survive.

 But will the stories be satisfied with the company he leads?
 Has the Fallen Lord at last found a way to conquer the Storied Lands by turning the very tales against them?

-Jonathon Mas has woven a tale where stories come alive.
+Jonathon Mast has woven a tale where stories come alive.
 Their telling narrates the world around them, giving heroism to the brave or bringing evil to power.
 Mast brings a distinctive and varied cast along into an unusual quest, led by an aged king who carries his doubts in the folds of his robes.
 This rich and epic adventure shows us the power of imagination and the influence of true friends, and how the combination enhances our courage and gives us strength.

 About the Author

 Jonathon Mast watched ThunderCats for the amazing stories.
 He wanted to know the stories behind all the toys he had growing up.
 A video game wasn't worth playing if there wasn't a story involved.
 He started telling stories on the bus to the other kids on the way to and from school.
 As he got older, her wrote these stories down.
 He doesn't just like stories, but stories about stories.
 He and his wife often argue about stories: what makes stories good?
 What makes them fail?
 They'll often overanalyze much of the media they consume.